-- d.
-Provisions for SG tube inspections: Periodic SG tube inspections shall be performed.
-The number and portions of the tubes inspected and methods of inspection shall be performed with the objective of detecting flaws of any type (e.g., volumetric flaws, axial and circumferential cracks) that may be present along the length of the tube, from the tube-to-tubesheet weld at the tube inlet to the tube-to-tubesheet weld at the tube outlet, and that may satisfy the applicable tube repair criteria.
-Portions of the tube below 15.2 inches below the top of the tubesheet are excluded from this requirement.
+The portion of the tube below 15.21 inches from the top of the tubesheet is excluded from this requirement.

 The tube-to-tubesheet weld is not part of the tube.
 In addition to meeting the requirements of d.1, d.2, and d.3 below, the inspection scope, inspection methods, and inspection intervals shall be such as to ensure that SG tube integrity is maintained until the next SG inspection.
-An assessment of degradation shall be performed to determine the type and location of flaws to which the tubes may be susceptible and, based on this assessment, to determine which inspection methods need to be employed and at what locations. - 1.
-Inspect 100% of the tubes in each SG during the first refueling outage following SG replacement. - 2.
-Inspect 100% of the tubes at sequential periods of 120, 90, and, thereafter, 60 effective full power months.
+An assessment of degradation shall be performed to determine the type and location of flaws to which the tubes may be susceptible and, based on this assessment, to determine which inspection methods need to be employed and at what locations.

+- Inspect 100% of the tubes in each SG during the first refueling outage following SG replacement. - 2.
+Inspect 100% of the tubes at sequential periods of 120, 90, and thereafter, 60 effective full power months.
 The first sequential period shall be considered to begin after the first inservice inspection of the SGs.
 In addition, inspect 50% of the tubes by the refueling outage nearest the midpoint of the period and the remaining 50% by the refueling outage nearest the end of the period.
 No SG shall operate for more than 48 effective full power months or two refueling outages (whichever is less) without being inspected. - 3.
 If crack indications are found in portions of the SG tube not excluded above, then the next inspection for each SG for the degradation mechanism that caused the crack indication shall not exceed 24 effective full power months or one refueling outage (whichever is less).
-If definitive information such as from examination of a pulled tube, diagnostic non-destructive testing, or engineering evaluation indicates that a crack-like indication is not
+If definitive information, such as from examination of a pulled tube, diagnostic non-destructive testing, or engineering evaluation indicates that a crack-like indication is not associated with a crack(s), then the indication need not be treated as a crack. - e.
+Provisions for monitoring operational primary-to-secondary leakage.